Tr3v1n4t0r/holbertonschool-low_level_programming/0x0B-malloc_free/README.md

+# Malloc And Free

+## Description

+This is a directory that contains tasks given to me by Holberton School

+### Task 0-create_array.c

-File 0 contains a C program that creates an array of chars, and initializes it with a specific char
+Contains a function that creates an array of chars, and initializes it with a specific char

+### Task 1-strdup.c

-File 1 contains a C program that returns a pointer to a newly allocated space in memory, which contains a copy of the string given as a parameter
+Contains a function that returns a pointer to a newly allocated space in memory, which contains a copy of the string given as a parameter

+### Task 2-str_concat.c

-File 2 contains a C program that concatonates two strings
+Contains a function that concatenates two strings

+### Task 3-alloc_grid.c

-File 3 contains a C program that returns a pointer to a 2 dimensional array of integers
+Contains a function that returns a pointer to a 2 dimensional array of integers

+### Task 4-free_grid.c

-File 4 contains a C program that frees a 2 dimensional grad previously created by your alloc_grid function
+Contains a function that frees a 2 dimensional grid previously created by your alloc_grid function

+### Task 5-argstostr.c

-File 5 contains a C program that concatonates all the arguments of your program
+Contains a function that concatenates all the arguments of your program

+### Task 100-strtow.c

-File 100 contains a C program that splits a string into words
+Contains a funtion that splits a string into words